-The Sekulic Group is interested in understanding molecular mechanisms that ensure genomic stability during mitosis.
-During mitosis, duplicated chromosomes are held together at a special region of the chromosome, the centromere.
+The Sekulic Group is interested in understanding the molecular mechanisms that assure genomic stability during cell division.

-On the top of the centromere, a protein megacomplex – kinetochore – forms to connect duplicated chromosomes to the microtubules emanating from opposite poles of the dividing cell.
-Only when all the chromosomes attach correctly to microtubules, the sister chromatids are separated and travel to the poles of the dividing cell.
-Mistakes leading to inaccurate chromosome segregation during cell division are often catastrophic or result in aneuploidy, which is associated with cancer.
+On the top of the centromere, a protein megacomplex – the kinetochore – forms to connect duplicated chromosomes to microtubules that emanate from opposite poles of the dividing cell.
+Only when all the chromosomes attach correctly to microtubules, are the sister chromatids separated.
+These then travel to the poles of the dividing cell.

-Our Lab is equipped with state-of-the-art instrumentation in structural biology and mass spectroscopy.
+Our Lab is equipped with state-of-the-art instrumentation for structural biology and mass spectroscopy.
 We also collaborate closely with experts in yeast genetics and cell cycle regulation.